sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 A directory containing two directories (one for each alignment direction), each containing three files:

-`best_in_context.csv`  Best alignment pairs in the order they appear in `--source` and `target`, with their alignment score in that particular context.
+`alignment_scores_by_verse.csv`  Best alignment pairs in the order they appear in `--source` and `target`, with their alignment score in that particular context.

-`best_sorted.csv`  Best alignment pairs sorted alphabetically.
+`avg_alignment_scores.csv`  Best alignment pairs sorted alphabetically.
 Pairs are grouped, and alignment scores and verse scores are averaged.

 `best_vref_scores.csv` Average alignment scores for each line (or verse, if `--is-bible`)